Operative from September 2017

 Upon receipt of the fixture lists, clubs should check their viability Changes may be made ( including mutually agreed weekend arrangements):

 - by mutual agreement concluded up to 14 days after the date of issue of the fixture lists for matches scheduled to be played in October or November; or

 - by mutual agreement concluded 28 days prior to the originally scheduled date for matches scheduled to be played in December or later; or

 - under exceptional circumstances.

-All fixture changes, and any resulting disputes, must be notified within 7 days to the Fixtures Secretary.
+All fixture changes, and any resulting disputes, must be notified by both clubs within 7 days to the Fixtures Secretary.

 3 Eligibility of players

 To be eligible to play in a team, a player must comply with at least 2 of the following criteria:

 - Payment of a current season annual subscription to the club

 - Having their main residence or place of work /education within the County of Sussex (East or West)